bartoszadamczyk/glowing-darcula/README.md

 colours are working great with darkened backgrounds.
 Glowing Darcula Theme is excellent for sunny days when you work outside or close to the window.
 The theme provides a smaller contrast between the dark mode editor and other light windows, outside the IDE.
 Thoroughly implemented with attention to details provides a stable addition to your favourite IDE.
-In addition to improving almost every single colour, Glowing Darculs brings beautiful blue accents to your Editor Tabs, Progress Bar and Buttons.
+In addition to improving almost every single colour, Glowing Darcula brings beautiful blue accents to your Editor Tabs, Progress Bar and Buttons.

 ## Colors